Burgstall-labs/ComfyUI-BS_FalAi-API-Video/README.md

 # ComfyUI Fal.ai API Nodes (ComfyUI-BS_FalAi-API-Video)

 This repository contains custom nodes for ComfyUI that allow you to interact with the [fal.ai](https://fal.ai/) API, enabling the use of various AI models directly within your ComfyUI workflows.
-Currently, it focuses on video generation models but also includes a flexible "Omni" node for interacting with potentially any fal.ai endpoint.
+It includes nodes for specific tasks like video generation and lipsyncing, as well as a flexible "Omni" node for interacting with potentially any fal.ai endpoint.

 ## Nodes Included

 1.  **FAL AI Text-to-Video (`FalAPIVideoGeneratorT2V`)**:
-    *   Generates videos based on text prompts.
-    *   Uses a predefined list of known fal.ai text-to-video model endpoints.
+    *   Generates videos based on text prompts using predefined fal.ai text-to-video endpoints.
-    *   Provides standard controls for parameters like seed, steps, duration, resolution, aspect ratio, etc., via dedicated input fields.
+    *   Provides standard controls via dedicated input fields (seed, steps, duration, resolution, etc.).

 2.  **FAL AI Image-to-Video (`FalAPIVideoGeneratorI2V`)**:
-    *   Generates videos based on an initial input image and a text prompt.
-    *   Uses a predefined list of known fal.ai image-to-video model endpoints.
+    *   Generates videos based on an initial image and text prompt using predefined fal.ai image-to-video endpoints.
-    *   Provides standard controls similar to the T2V node, plus an image input socket.
+    *   Includes standard controls plus an image input socket.

+3.  **FAL AI LipSync Node (`FalAILipSyncNode`)**:
+    *   Performs lipsyncing on an input video using an input audio track.
+    *   Supports both `v1.9` and `v2.0` versions of the fal.ai lipsync endpoint via a selector.
+    *   Includes specific controls like `sync_mode` and (for v1.9) `model` selection.

-3.  **fal.ai API Omni Pro Node (`FalAPIOmniProNode`)**:
+4.  **FAL AI API Omni Pro Node (`FalAPIOmniProNode`)**:
-    *   A highly flexible node designed to interact with **any** fal.ai model endpoint.
+    *   A highly flexible node to interact with **any** fal.ai model endpoint.
-    *   You provide the specific `endpoint_id` as text input.
+    *   Requires the specific `endpoint_id` as text input.
-    *   Handles **automatic uploading** of media inputs (start image, end image, input video, input audio) if connected.
+    *   Handles **automatic uploading** of media inputs (start image, end image, input video, input audio).
-    *   Requires other model parameters (like `seed`, `steps`, `prompt`, endpoint-specific booleans, enums, etc.) to be provided as a **JSON object** in a text field.
-Please refer to each corresponding endpoint API description, like https://fal.ai/models/fal-ai/kling-video/v1/standard/image-to-video/api
+    *   Requires other non-media model parameters to be provided as a **JSON object** in the `parameters_json` field.
+Refer to the specific endpoint documentation on fal.ai for required parameters (e.g., the [Kling Image-to-Video API docs](https://fal.ai/models/fal-ai/kling-video/v1/standard/image-to-video/api)).
-    *   Returns the resulting image or video frames as a standard ComfyUI IMAGE batch.
+    *   Returns the resulting image or video frames.

 ## Features

 *   Integrate powerful fal.ai models into ComfyUI.
-*   Dedicated nodes for common Text-to-Video and Image-to-Video tasks with easy controls.
+*   Dedicated nodes for common Text-to-Video, Image-to-Video, and LipSync tasks.
-*   Versatile "Omni Pro" node to access virtually any fal.ai endpoint.
+*   Versatile "Omni Pro" node for accessing virtually any fal.ai endpoint.
-*   Automatic handling of image, video, and audio uploads for the Omni Pro node.
+*   Automatic handling of media uploads for relevant nodes.
 *   Leverages the `fal-client` library for API interaction.

 ## Installation